by Mae Silver

 Behrend Joost used that fortune to refocus his career in real estate and railroad building in San Francisco.
 In 1888, Joost Brothers and Dahler Company were real estate agents with an address at 947 17th Street.
 On December 16, 1890, Behrend secured a franchise to build San Francisco's first electric railway over the hills.
 On Wednesday, August 27, 1892, the opening run of San Francisco's first electric railway hosted some 400 guests.
 It was a festive celebration.
 In 1893, Joost moved downtown to 326 Montgomery Street where he published the San Francisco Real Estate Guide and directed the San Francisco San Mateo Railway Company and his real estate investments.

 The Railway Company operated thirty cars from downtown Market Street to San Mateo county: the route started at Steuart and Market, via Steuart, Harrison, 14th Street, Guerrero, Chenery, San Jose Avenue to the Baden stockyards in San Mateo.
-Joost apparently had financial problems and sold out to John Spreckels and Brothers who reorganized and added two routes: one to Holy Cross Cemetery-, the other connected Guerrero up 18th Street to the Falcon-Clayton Street switch back (now Market/ Clayton), a half block from Joost's residence, to Waller Street at Golden Gate Park.
+Joost apparently had financial problems and sold out to John Spreckels and Brothers who reorganized and added two routes: one to Holy Cross Cemetery, the other connected Guerrero up 18th Street to the Falcon-Clayton Street switch back (now Market/ Clayton), a half block from Joost's residence, to Waller Street at Golden Gate Park.
 Joost's electric railway had solved the problem of the hills for neighbors.
 People could quickly move from valley to valley.
-Now, it was easier for people in the RSM neighborhoods to get downtown.
+Now, it was easier for people in the Rancho San Miguel neighborhoods to get downtown.
 His railroad opened more land for residential development.
 One cannot know his motives for building his railroad.
 This sort of business move seemed entirely Victorian when ventures into the unknown were encouraged and were possible.
 Was it only greed to build a railway to open up more real estate deals?
 Or did Joost concern himself with enlarging people's lives?
-Perhaps, neighbors themselves decided that when Glen Park and Sunny side residents named a street in his honor.

 Unlike his other brothers, Behrend had a talent for organizing.
 Whether it was in Panama, or retail, railroading, or real estate, he had a knack for putting pieces together and turning a profit from it.
 He became one of the city's heaviest and most successful real estate dealers in the outside lands.
-At one time or another he was associated with: the Pacific Homestead Association, Market Street Homestead Association ( Pioche and Robinson), Noe Garden Union Homestead Association (Pioche and Robinson), South San Francisco I Homestead Association, Bayview Homestead Association, Paul Tract Homestead Association, Clarendon Heights Land Company (he owned), Sunnyside Land Company (he owned).
-He was also involved with the American Bank and Trust Company, the Sunnyside Construction Company (he owned), and the Potrero Land and Water Company.
-Joost owned the Mountain Spring Water Company that had its water origins southeast of his home.
+At one time or another he was associated with: the Pacific Homestead Association, Market Street Homestead Association (Pioche and Robinson), Noe Garden Union Homestead Association (Pioche and Robinson), South San Francisco I Homestead Association, Bayview Homestead Association, Paul Tract Homestead Association, Clarendon Heights Land Company (owned by Joost), Sunnyside Land Company (owned by Joost).
+He was also involved with the American Bank and Trust Company, the Sunnyside Construction Company (owned by Joost), and the Potrero Land and Water Company.
+Joost also owned the Mountain Spring Water Company that had its water origins southeast of his home.
 Residents in the neighborhood today recall a surface spring at Corbett and Clayton from which water was sold by the bucket or cup.
 A wooden bridge across Corbett on Clayton made the road muddied by the spring much more passable.